 Sacramento Wage and Hour Lawyer

 Home / Sacramento Wage and Hour Lawyer

-Sacramento Wage and Hour Attorney
+Passionate Wage and Hour Attorney in Sacramento

 As an employee, you deserve fair compensation.
 You have important rights regardless of whether you earn an hourly wage or salary.
 You might also have additional rights under an employment contract or collective bargaining agreement.
+When those rights are violated, you can turn to a Sacramento wage and hour lawyer for dedicated legal assistance.

 We are fortunate to live in a country where the law protects employees’ rights to a reasonable wage.
 Both state and federal laws regulate wages.
 They give employees a path to enforcing their rights and reporting violations.
+At Asbill Law Group, we have assisted clients in the Sacramento and surrounding area with situations just like yours.
+We are ready to help you, too.

+Sacramento Wage and Hour Lawyer